CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 [Copernica](https://www.copernica.com "Copernica Website"), the company behind SMTPeter, offers a wide range of email and email delivery tools.
-SMTPeter has been designed for email delivery, hwoever for those of you that want to create emails and save templates for SMTPeter, we also offer a drag-and-drop editor for fully responsive emails.
+SMTPeter has been designed for email delivery, however for those of you that want to create emails and save templates for SMTPeter, we also offer a drag-and-drop editor for fully responsive emails.

 If you already have an SMTPeter account, all you have to do is go to